pytorch/audio/CONTRIBUTING.md

 # DEBUG=1 python setup.py develop
 ```

-If you built sox, set the `PATH` variable so that the tests properly use the newly built `SoX` binary:
+If you built sox, set the `PATH` variable so that the tests properly use the newly built `sox` binary:

 ```bash
 export PATH="<path_to_torchaudio>/third_party/install/bin:${PATH}"